 Poverty is an acute social problem in society.
 As in Indonesia itself, poverty is a social problem that is always relevant to study.
 The poor must of course receive attention from the government by providing guarantees to continue their lives through an empowerment study that will raise people from poverty to be even better by strengthening the potential or power possessed by each community.
-This process is directed so that every community empowerment effort can increase community capacity (capacity building) through the accumulation of capital sourced from the resulting surplus, which in turn can also create income that is ultimately enjoyed by all the people.
-And this transformation process must community be driven by the itself.
+This process is directed so that every empowerment effort community can increase community capacity (capacity building) through the accumulation of capital sourced from the resulting surplus, which in turn can also create income that is ultimately enjoyed by all the people.
+And this transformation process must be driven by the community itself.
 Empowerment of micro, small and medium enterprises (MSMEs) and cooperatives in Law no. 20 of 2008 is a strategic step in improving and strengthening the basis of the economic life of the majority of the Indonesian people, thus efforts to empower MSMEs must be planned, systematic and comprehensive both at the macro, meso and micro levels which include:

-- (1) creation of a business climate in the framework of opening up business opportunities as wide as possible, as well as guaranteeing business certainty accompanied by economic efficiency - (2) development of a business support system for MSMEs to increase access to productive resources so that they can take advantage of open opportunities and potential resources, especially available local resources.
+(1) creation of a business climate in the framework of opening up business opportunities as wide as possible, as well as guaranteeing business certainty accompanied by economic efficiency that they can take advantage of open opportunities and potential resources, especially available local resources.
 (3) entrepreneurship development and competitive advantage for small and medium enterprises (SMEs); And